 before and after camp

 Permission is needed for campers to be here before or after camp.
 We most commonly approve this when staff members and campers are needing to ride in the same car.
-Please call to discuss making such arrangements.
+Please call at least a week before camp to discuss making such arrangements, last minute requests may not be able to be accommodated.

 Due to COVID, we will not be having our usual Friday Night potlucks this year.
 BUT!
-We will still have a sharing most Fridays after camp!
-Please come at the regular pick up time and stay for a sharing from our camp week.
+We will still have a sharing on the last day of most camps or workshops!
 We ask that all family members wear masks and practice social distancing during our sharing.
 We expect sharings to last 30-60 minutes and we ask that families leave camp at the end of the sharing.
 We will ring the bell when we need to end the program.

 contacting us at camp & communication

 This year, for the first time, the ONSITE DIRECTOR position will be rotated among several people.
-We will share the phone number for the Onsite Director by email in a welcome letter each week.
+We will share the phone number for the Onsite Director by email in a welcome letter.

 The Onsite Director will prioritize communication to parents, but it is not always possible for them to answer the phone during camp hours because they will be leading activities and staying present for campers and staff.
 We do love hearing from you, so if we don’t answer, please leave a message or send a text.
 If it is urgent, texts can be more easily screened by other staff than voice messages when things are busy.
 Give us enough detail in your message so we know if we need to call back immediately or if it can wait till after camp.